kirenz/flask-ml-app/README.md

 conda activate flask
 ```

-- Open the file instructions.ipynb
+- Open the file `instructions.ipynb` in your code editor